 The collaboratory concept (collaboration + laboratory ) refers to a center without walls where researchers can share data, maximize resources, and interact with colleagues—regardless of physical location.
 The C+MRC allows research faculty and students within SCM to work with members of all facets of society to address current dilemmas.
 The C+MRC functions in the following ways:

 CROSS DISCIPLINARY HUB for exploration and discovery of key research-related issues in at the intersection of communication and media.
-Current thought leadership within SCM traverses the fields of interpersonal/relational communication, health communication, organizational and group communication, rhetoric, gender identity, public relations, social media and politics, transmediation, media literacy, news literacy, multiplatform journalism, civic engagement, and critical cultural studies, among others.
+Current thought leadership comprising the C+MRC traverses the fields of interpersonal/relational communication, health communication, organizational and group communication, rhetoric, gender identity, public relations, social media and politics, transmediation, media literacy, news literacy, multiplatform journalism, civic engagement, and critical cultural studies, among others.

-TEACHING EXPLORATORIUM for students, faculty, and community partners across courses and programs that comprise the School of Communication and Media as well as other entities on campus.
-The Public Speaking Resource Center (PSRC) is one node of this branch and is open to all university students, faculty, and staff that are preparing to speak publicly.
-The C+MRC builds upon the successes of the PSRC to provide students and faculty with 360-degree immersion in learning design, instructional communication, educational media, and technology—as well as ways to apply communication and media theories to teaching practices.
+TEACHING EXPLORATORIUM for students, faculty, and community partners across courses and programs that comprise the Academy as well as other university entities.
+The C+MRC provides students and faculty with 360-degree immersion in learning design, instructional communication, educational media, and technology—as well as ways to apply communication and media theories and research to teaching practice.